joelsonm/date-helper-kit/README.md

 ## 📚 API

-- `appendOffset(input: string, timeZone: string): string`
+- `parse(input: string, timeZone: string): string`
-  - Appends the correct offset to the ISO input (date-only, datetime with/without seconds/milliseconds).
+  - Appends the correct offset to the ISO-like input (date-only, datetime with/without seconds/milliseconds).
-  - If the input already contains an offset, returns it unchanged.
+  - If the input already contains an explicit offset, returns it unchanged.
   - If it ends with `Z`, converts to `+00:00`.
+  - Note: `appendOffset` is a deprecated alias for `parse`.

+- `appendOffset(input: string, timeZone: string): string` (deprecated)
+  - Alias to `parse`.
+Prefer using `parse` going forward.

 - `getDate(date: string | Date, timeZone = 'UTC'): string`
   - Returns only the date part `YYYY-MM-DD`.